tcgilbert/td-front/README.md

 ## Overview

 In many ways, this projects represents the culmination of my software education journey, of which I started close to a year ago now.
 I say that because this project represents a clear departure from a developer in trainer, to a self-sufficent full-stack engineer.
-That is not to say I still have a lot to learn, quite the opposite, the skills required to build this project are the foundation by which I intend to build on as I continue my development as an engineer.
+That is not to say I still have a lot to learn, quite the opposite, there are many things I would have done differently if I were to start this project over.
+That said, the skills required to build this project are the foundation by which I intend to build on as I continue my development as an engineer.

 ### User Sandbox